Test User Dashboard guide

 Each test account has unique attributes that allow you to simulate the experience of a real user, based on your requirements.
 Common testing scenarios using test accounts include the following:

-• Reviewing a user flow to make sure that all content and designs adhere to the VA.gov design system
+Reviewing a user flow to make sure that all content and designs adhere to the VA Design System (VADS)

-• Testing a feature for compliance with accessibility standards (508c and WCAG)
+Testing a feature for compliance with accessibility standards Section 508c and the Web Content Accessibility Guidelines (WCAG)

 Switch rules for SOCKS proxy